 Who knew cookie gnomes would become one of our favorite simple desserts?

 We have loved to make them for all the holidays since our very first Santa gnome cookie recipe.
+But if you’re looking for more Easter recipes, you’ll want to add these cute Easter dirt pudding cups to the menu as well.

 Easter Gnome Cookie Shopping List